ECB keeps Greece on life support as leaders meet

 "(ELA) runs precisely for one day because there is a summit meeting (of leaders) to deal with the Greek question and the ECB, sensibly enough, did not want to anticipate the result," he said on the sidelines of a conference in Vienna.

-Nowotny, who also underlined the importance of finding a long-term 'perspective' that put Greece's future and that of its banks on a solid footing, emphasised the urgent need to reach political agreement.
+Nowotny, who also underlined the importance of finding a long-term 'perspective' that put Greece's future and that of its banks on a solid footing, emphasized the urgent need to reach political agreement.

 The ECB had been approving emergency funding on a weekly basis but is now meeting almost daily as bank withdrawals continue and negotiations reach a climax.